Entanglement spectrum and quantum phase diagram of the long-range XXZ chain: Introduction

 \section{Introduction}

-The physical properties of a macroscopic systems are determined by the complex interplay of frustrating microscopic interactions and competing symmetries, leading to a variety of critical phenomena.
-The traditional approach to phase transitions consists in identifying singular behaviors in local order parameters and two-point correlation functions, when a microscopic parameter is continuously varied across the critical point~\cite{sachdev_quantum_2011}.
+The physical properties of macroscopic systems are determined by the complex interplay of frustrating microscopic interactions and competing symmetries, leading to a variety of critical phenomena.
+The traditional approach to phase transitions consists of identifying singular behaviors in local order parameters and two-point correlation functions when a microscopic parameter is continuously varied across the critical point~\cite{sachdev_quantum_2011}.
 Such an approach is, however, inoperant for certain quantum phase transitions, including infinite-order and topological transitions, which are signalled only in global quantities~\cite{dechiaraGenuineQuantumCorrelations2018}.
+The latter include nonlocal winding numbers and are readily accessible to advanced numerical many-body approaches, such as quantum Monte Carlo or density-matrix renormalization group methods, see for instance Refs.~\cite{ceperley1995,schollwock_density-matrix_2011} and references therein.
 It has been recently understood that entanglement properties constitute a fruitful alternative to the characterization of quantum phases and quantum phase transitions~\cite{osterlohScalingEntanglementClose2002, osborneEntanglementSimpleQuantum2002}.
 For instance, the von Neumann entropy has been shown to display characteristic logarithmic divergence at critical points~\cite{dechiaraGenuineQuantumCorrelations2018, vidalEntanglementQuantumCritical2003,hastingsAreaLawOnedimensional2007, calabreseEntanglementEntropyQuantum2004,holzheyGeometricRenormalizedEntropy1994, korepinUniversalityEntropyScaling2004}.
-Moreover, other entanglement witnesses, such as geometric entanglement~\cite{barnumMonotonesInvariantsMultiparticle2001, shimonyDegreeEntanglement1995,weiGeometricMeasureEntanglement2003a, weiGlobalEntanglementQuantum2005a,orusUniversalGeometricEntanglement2008a} have been shown to be instrumental for the detection of elusive quantum phase transitions~\cite{orus_visualizing_2010, shiFinitesizeGeometricEntanglement2010, stephanGeometricEntanglementAffleckLudwig2010}.
+Moreover, other entanglement witnesses, such as the geometric entanglement~\cite{barnumMonotonesInvariantsMultiparticle2001, shimonyDegreeEntanglement1995,weiGeometricMeasureEntanglement2003, weiGlobalEntanglementQuantum2005,orusUniversalGeometricEntanglement2008} have been shown to be instrumental for the detection of elusive quantum phase transitions~\cite{orus_visualizing_2010, shiFinitesizeGeometricEntanglement2010, stephanGeometricEntanglementAffleckLudwig2010}.